ewa-ilnicka/firstPortfolio/README.md

 ### Animation

-- I found free JS script with animation of moving constellation (adnotation about author is in the script), used it and modified for my design.
+- I found free JS script with animation of moving constellation (MIT Licence), used it and modified for my design.

 ## Images

-- Icon of girl is in svg format (mit license).
+- Icon of girl is in svg format (MIT) license).
-- Background image found on Pixabay (mit license).
+- Background image found on Pixabay (MIT license).

 ---